Outcome ETFs & income strategies: How do they work?

 • Investors may be familiar with options strategies but having them available inside the ETF wrapper provides a convenient and cost-efficient avenue for access.

 • Outcome ETFs are designed to align with specific investment goals, like generating income, providing targeted downside protection, or seeking enhanced growth – which investors are increasingly seeking to do.
-BlackRock forecasts U.S. outcome ETF assets under management will more than triple to $650 billion by 2030, from $181 billion in 2024.1
+BlackRock forecasts U.S. outcome ETF assets under management will more than double to $650 billion by 2030, from $272 billion in 2025.1

-• The iShares Advantage Large Cap Income ETF (BALI) is an example of an outcome ETF, one that targets consistent income with lower volatility than the broader U.S. equity market.
+• The iShares U.S. Large Cap Premium Income Active ETF (BALI) is an example of an outcome ETF, one that targets consistent income with lower volatility than the broader U.S. equity market.

 Options strategies might seem complex, but the outcomes they seek to achieve – including income, downside protection or enhanced growth -- can be easier to understand and conveniently pursued with exchange traded funds (ETFs).
 Enter outcome ETFs.

 ‘Outcome ETFs’ may be a relatively new phrase, but they are increasingly becoming a vehicle of choice for investors.
-In 2024, outcome ETF assets under management (AUM) skyrocketed to $181 billion, up from just $5 billion in 2019.2 We believe that adoption will continue to accelerate and forecast U.S. outcome ETF assets under management will more than triple to $650 billion by 2030.3 (Download BlackRock’s new report Outcome ETFs – A powerful tool for a changing world to learn more.)
+In 2025, outcome ETF assets under management (AUM) skyrocketed to $272 billion, up from just $5 billion in 2019.2 We believe that adoption will continue to accelerate and forecast U.S. outcome ETF assets under management will more than triple to $650 billion by 2030.3 (Download BlackRock’s report Outcome ETFs – A powerful tool for a changing world to learn more.)

 Decorative Graphic